California issues Energy Emergency Alert, warns of possible outages amid heat wave

 An EEA 1 means "Real-time analysis shows all resources are in use or committed for use, and energy deficiencies are expected," according to the definition provided by Cal ISO.
 More details on what the three different levels of an Emergency Energy Alert signify were available on the Cal ISO website.

+PG&E was reporting some outages related to the hot weather early Monday evening.
+A total of 8,130 customers in the East Bay and 11,766 customers in the South Bay were without power as of 5:45 p.m.
+There were around 1,300 customers without power in the North Bay.

+The biggest reported outage was in Morgan Hill affecting 2,700 households.
+There were 2,400 customers impacted in Pleasant Hill, 2,100 in San Jose and 1,850 in Cupertino.

-That alert was announced as California's sixth consecutive statewide Flex Alert loomed Monday afternoon as a heat wave brought blistering temperatures to the Golden State over the Labor Day weekend and beyond.
+That alert was announced as California's sixth consecutive statewide Flex Alert went into effect Monday afternoon as a heat wave brought blistering temperatures to the Golden State over the Labor Day weekend and beyond.

 The alert for Labor Day calls for voluntary electricity conservation during peak usage hours, from 4 to 10 p.m.
-Officials announced plans to call for another Flex Alert with extended hours early Sunday evening.
+Officials also announced plans to issue another Flex Alert on Tuesday.
+However, Tuesday's window of power conservation goes back to the standard 4 p.m. to 9 p.m. time period.

 Cal ISO officials said it needs California to save even more electricity than previously believed, as the worst of the current heat waves descends on the state on Monday and Tuesday.